Post-mortem privacy: Digital assets

-The past decade has seen an unprecedented amount of data being stored in online accounts.
+Following the rise of the World Wide Web, large amounts of data have been stored in online accounts.
 Because of the relative newness of this phenomenon, no legal mandate exists for how a person's digital assets are to be handled after death.
 Terms of Service Agreements between the user and the service provider remain the closest variant to this available.
 In order to maintain their users' privacy protection, many of these agreements make it very difficult for third parties to access such online accounts once the user has died.
 Yahoo!, for example, states in its terms of service agreement that the account will be permanently deleted upon the user's death.
 Google requires a lengthy process that involves getting a court order to obtain content from a deceased user's account.
 There is also an option to allow someone to manage the account, make it inactive, or delete it altogether once the user has died.
 Facebook has allowed for the memorialization of deceased users' accounts, which aims to maintain the privacy of the user while allowing friends and family to still interact with the account.
 Requesting information from the account is a long and difficult process.
 The company also allows for "legacy contact," wherein the user can appoint someone to take over their account once they die.
 The new policy also offers the option for the account to be permanently deleted upon death.